- Future Students

 - A Master in Education degree in Elementary Teaching or Secondary Teaching

-The MIT program is a rigorous, full-time 5 quarter graduate degree program blending an increasing field experience throughout the full-year internship in a P-12 classroom with day and evening classes.
-Course work will be linked to classroom experience, and will meet the new statewide certification requirements for P-12 teachers.
+The MIT program is a rigorous, full-time 5 quarter graduate degree program blending an increasing field experience throughout the full-year internship in a K-12 classroom with day and evening classes.
+Course work will be linked to classroom experience, and will meet the new statewide certification requirements for K-12 teachers.

-Each cohort group begins in summer quarter and completes the certification stage at the end of spring quarter (4th quarter).
-The MEd degree will be granted after completion of the next stage of the program, which requires additional course work and a final master's research report with orals (usually one more quarter of course work and Orals Defense).
+Each cohort group begins in summer quarter and completes the certification stage at the end of spring quarter.
+The MEd degree will be granted after completion of the next stage of the program, which requires additional course work and a final master's research report with Orals Defense (and usually one more quarter of course work).

 The Program Features:

-- Opportunity to attain certification to teach at the elementary school level (P-8 endorsement), or to focus upon middle school and high school levels (5-12 endorsement)
+- Opportunity to attain certification to teach at the elementary school level (K-8 endorsement), or to focus upon middle school and high school levels (5-12 endorsement)

 - Eastern faculty supervisors assigned to each student will provide individual assistance throughout the entire field experiences